COMP1002-G12/Workshops_Enrollment_System_COMP1002_Project/README.md

   - 7. Prevent Duplicate Name System
   - 8. Student Helping Section

-*Remind: This program use TXT file and CSV file to storage data
+*Remind 1: main.py is the only Python file that can run *Remind 2: This program use TXT file and CSV file to storage data

 ### Group Members (PolyU Class 2025 COMP1002 Group 12):
 #### Guanlin JIANG, Minghao LIU, Ziyang CHEN, Boyan HE